Date & time: 10 June 2026, all day

 Format: Workshop

-Biodiversa+, together with Banque de France, the BiodivRestore Knowledge Hub, the French Foundation for Biodiversity Research (FRB), and the RESPIN project, is co-organising a high-level workshop on 10 June 2026 in Paris.
+Biodiversa+, together with Banque de France, the BiodivRestore Knowledge Hub, CO-OP4CBD, the French Foundation for Biodiversity Research (FRB), and the RESPIN project, is co-organising a high-level workshop on 10 June 2026 in Paris.
 The workshop is recognised as an EU Green Week 2026 partner event.

 The workshop aims to strengthen the interface between science, policy, and finance, and to support the transition toward nature-positive financial systems, in line with growing European and global policy momentum.